lostlivio/technical-on-boarding/docs/path-to-k8s-developer.md

 ## Local Cluster
-Tip: Minikube is a great tool to understand k8s, in particular running commands using `kubectl` to get services running pods up, get an idea of what a namspace is, etc...
+Tip: Minikube is a great tool to understand k8s, in particular running commands using `kubectl` to get services running pods up, get an idea of what a namespace is, etc...
 However, what it is not is a dev tool for k8s.

 #### Development Process: Linux